Best Speakerphones for Remote Work and Conference Calls in 2026

 Pros

-• Two units can be linked wirelessly for coverage in large conference rooms or open-plan home offices
+• Two units can be linked wirelessly for coverage in large rooms or open-plan home offices

 • 15-hour battery runs a full day and a half of calls between charges

-• Clear, full-range audio reproduction — participants sound noticeably warmer than on budget speakerphones
+• Full-range audio reproduction — participants sound warmer than on budget speakerphones

-• Works with any UC platform including Cisco Webex, Teams, Zoom, and Google Meet
+• Works with Cisco Webex, Teams, Zoom, and Google Meet without driver configuration

-• Discreet form factor for executive home offices where aesthetics matter
+• Compact form factor for executive home offices where aesthetics matter

 Cons

-• MS Teams version sold separately at higher price — UC version used here does not have physical Teams button
+• MS Teams version sold separately — UC version reviewed here lacks the physical Teams button

 • Older model with Bluetooth 5.0; newer Speak2 series has improved noise cancellation